DevExpress-Examples/asp-net-web-forms-grid-display-context-menu-items-based-on-condition/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t120218/)**
 <!-- run online end -->

-This example demonstrate how to create context menu items and enable/disable or show/hide them on the client or on the server.
+This example demonstrate how to create context menu items and enable/disable or show/hide them on the client or server.

 ![Context menu items](contextMenuItems.png)